51 Ways to Drastically Cut Expenses Now and Still Enjoy Life

 25. Cut investment fees by using a low fee robo-advisor.
 You may be surprised by how much, and how fast, investment fees compound.
 Use robo-advisor platforms and invest in index funds so that the fee you save compound for you, not against you.
 M1 finance offers free investment management and thousands of pre-made portfolios.
 Or you can craft your own investment mix).

 26. Slash the fees you pay on your 401k account.
-Blooom will evaluate and manage your 401(k) plan, so that you’re investing wisely and avoiding uneccessary fees.
+Empower will evaluate your 401(k) plan, so that you’re investing wisely and avoiding uneccessary fees.

 27. Automate saving and investing.
 Have a set amount transferred from your paycheck to savings and investing accounts.
 What’s left is what you spend.
 When the money runs out, so does your spending.